A highly-experienced barrister: dedicated and incisive with an excellent ‘bedside manner’

 Caroline Stone’s practice focuses on public law with a particular expertise in national security litigation and a developing practice in education law.
 She also has significant experience of employment cases.

 Caroline is an accomplished advocate and acts on behalf of a diverse range of clients, including individuals, companies and a variety of public authorities.
 She is frequently instructed in complex matters raising issues of public importance, including human rights challenges, and has appeared before the Court of Appeal and High Court, in addition to various specialist Tribunals and the County Court.
-She was appointed to the Attorney General’s B Panel of Junior Counsel to the Crown in 2016, having previously been a member of the C Panel.
+She is a member of the Attorney General’s B Panel of Junior Counsel to the Crown, having previously been appointed to the C Panel.

 Notable cases include: